commercelayer/sample-nextjs-auth0-sso/README.md

 This sample demonstrates the integration of [Auth0 Next.js SDK](https://github.com/auth0/nextjs-auth0) into a Next.js application created using [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).
 Use it to integrate with Commerce Layer.
 The sample is a companion to the [Auth0 Next.js SDK Quickstart](https://auth0.com/docs/quickstart/webapp/nextjs).
 To get started, kindly read [this comprehensive tutorial](https://commercelayer.io/blog/how-to-single-sign-on-with-nextjs-auth0-and-commerce-layer) on Commerce Layer's blog.

+## What is Commerce Layer?

+[Commerce Layer](https://commercelayer.io) is a multi-market commerce API and order management system that lets you add global shopping capabilities to any website, mobile app, chatbot, wearable, voice, or IoT device, with ease.
+Compose your stack with the best-of-breed tools you already mastered and love.
+Make any experience shoppable, anywhere, through a blazing-fast, enterprise-grade, and secure API.

+## Scope of the sample

 This sample demonstrates the following use cases:

 - [Login](https://github.com/commercelayer/sample-nextjs-auth0-sso/blob/main/components/NavBar.jsx#L61-L67)